 - Twist on clean nipple and ring.
-(To avoid contamination, wash your hand thoroughly before applying the nipple to this product.
-It is already sterile, so this will maintain the integrity of the sterile process.)
+(To avoid contamination, wash your hands thoroughly before applying the nipple to this product.
+The formula is already sterile, so this practice will maintain it)

-- Use this product within 1 hour of the start of feeding.
+- Use this product within 1 hour of initiating a feeding.

-- Keep sealed and at room temperature, avoiding storage in locations that might have temperature swings, like a garage.
+- Keep sealed and at room temperature, avoiding storage in locations with temperature variations (i.e. garages).